thejaved/blog-website/README.md

 # blog-website
-## json server require for thisproject
+## json server require for this project
 --port number = 5000